On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Interaction energy

 \section{Interaction energy}

 Before we can formulate the final model problem, we need to introduce some notation.
-We also augment the parametric boundary conditions by zero boundary conditions on the outer boundary $\partial\Omega$ and we are going to reformulate these conditions as a simple linear constraint.
+We also augment the parametric boundary conditions by Dirichlet boundary conditions on the outer boundary $\partial\Omega$ which reflects the fact that we consider a small almost flat patch of the full membrane.
+For a discussion of other possible boundary conditions we refer to~\cite{ElGrHoKoWo16}.
+Particle--membrane coupling and outer boundary conditions will both be formulated using simple linear operators in the following.

 We consider $N$ particles with reference curves $\Gamma_i^0$, height profiles $g_{i0}^0$ and slopes $g_{i1}^0$.
 Given a \emph{particle configuration} $\p = (\p_i)_{i=1,\dots,N} \in \R^{N\times 3}$ we define the curves